My Plantiful Cooking

 Instructions

-• In a large mixing bowl, mash banana with a fork or potato masher until smooth.
+• In a large bowl, mash banana with a fork or potato masher until smooth.

 4 medium ripe banana